 Some of the entertainment areas include the Natural History Museum where you can see dinosaurs, and the Science Museum which gives you a hands-on experience of many of London’s museums to check out during your visit.
 Take in vintage furnishing at the Kensington Palace and enjoy live classical concerts at the Grand Royal Albert Hall.
 A short walk you could be exploring at Kensington Palace.
 For hotels in Kensington click here.

-Staying In Chelsea
+Staying In Chelsea and Victoria

 If you want to enjoy a spot of shopping, then you will enjoy the high-end stores in Chelsea.
 Located on the River Thames, it’s amongst one of the more affluent areas of London.
 If you choose to stay in Chelsea in London, make sure to check out the Royal Court Theatre in Sloane Square and the Saatchi Gallery located at the Duke of York Square.

 If you’re a football fan (soccer in America), take in a match at the Chelsea football club stadium at Stamford Bridge, or enjoy a tour of the stadium.
 You also have Sloan Square and Knightsbridge which are a mecca for London’s upscale boutiques.
 Hotels in Chelsea click here.

 Some of the best hotels in the area include: